sherali801/sher_drive/README.md

 # sher_drive
-A web application developed in ASP.NET Web API and Microsoft SQL Server which simplified version of Google Drive
+SherDrive is an Cloud Storage Web Application implemented using ASP.NET Web API and Microsoft SQL Server.
+User can create folders and upload and manage files.